-- CO 1: Analyzing different searching and sorting Techniques - CO 2: Apply logical ability to solve the problems related Linked List. - CO 3:Apply logical ability to solve the problems of Stack and queue applications. - CO 4: Implementation of trees and their operations - CO 5: Evaluate Binary search tree Operations
+- 1. Analyze different searching and sorting Techniques. - 2.
+Apply logical ability to solve the problems related to Linked lists - 3.
+Apply logical ability to solve the problems of Stacks and Queues Applications - 4.
+Implement trees and their operations - 5.
+Evaluate Binary search tree Operations